ivoleitao/stash/README.md

 `Stash` caching library was designed from ground up with extensibility in mind.
 On it's core provides a simple in-memory cache but supports a vast array of other storage mechanisms as opt-in libraries.
 From a feature perspective it supports the most traditional capabilities found on well know caching libraries.
 It supports expiration, eviction, pluggable storage mechanisms and binary serialization via a number of algorithms provided out-of-the box which can be extended with a custom provided implementation through well defined contracts.
 The API itself was heavily influenced by the JCache spec from the Java world, but draws inspiration from other libraries as well.

 3rd party library developers support is well defined as well.
-The library provides a harness with a number of tests that allow the implementers of novel storage and cache frontend to test their implementations against the same baseline tests that were used to validate the in-memory reference implementation
+The library provides a harness with a number of tests that allow the implementers of novel storage and cache frontends to test their implementations against the same baseline tests that were used to validate the in-memory reference implementation

 ## Capabilities